etarix-com/requirements/README.md

 ------------

 #### Frontend
-Sofern nicht anders vereinbart, arbeiten wir mit HTML, SCSS, JS und JQuery.
+Unless otherwise agreed, we work with HTML, SCSS, JS and JQuery.
 ##### Assets
 | Path | Content |
 | :------------ | :------------ |